-“Due to a personal bereavement Aisha submits only a report to the local authority.
-This report sets out Saad’s educational programme and progress being made …” Case study 1 presents a home educator with a very structured approach.
+Case study 1 in the new draft home education guidance presents a home educator with a very structured approach.
 In the past she and her son have met the local authority and shown examples of work.
-Exceptionally this year the home education can be approved with “only a report”.
-Scroll down to see my comments.
+There are no case studies in the current guidance.

 Are Case Studies Helpful

-The consultation document says “We have updated the EHE guidance for local authorities to include case studies on EHE topics that can sometimes cause misinterpretation and result in queries being raised to the Department.
+The consultation document for the proposed new guidance refers to “case studies on EHE topics that can sometimes cause misinterpretation and result in queries being raised to the Department.
 Through these case studies, we have tried to clarify a few factors within the process of EHE”

-The consultation asks whether you think the case studies are helpful.
+The consultation asks whether you think the suggested case studies are helpful.
 I would say it depends what you mean by helpful.
-If you are a local authority seeking justification for annual monitoring visits then I assume you will find case study 1 very helpful in bolstering your approach because virtually no-one will tick all the boxes in case study 1 that made “only a report” acceptable.
+If you are a local authority seeking justification for annual monitoring visits then I assume you will find case study 1 in the proposed new guidance very helpful in bolstering your approach because virtually no-one will tick all the boxes in case study 1 that made “only a report” acceptable.

 - This child has always been home educated ie not been deregistered from school.
 This could be seen as a “positive” reason for home educating rather than “negative” due to problems at school